 Trail Map: AllTrails

 This is a moderately challenging route along the Bow River that is good to walk year-round.
-The Douglas Fir Trail in Edworthy Park is a particularly good place to slow down and practice mindfulness in nature.
+The Douglas Fir Trail in Edworthy Park is a particularly good place to slow down and practice mindful forest bathing in nature.

 If you’re looking for a longer and more challenging hike in this area along the Bow River, you can cross the river from Edworthy Park and hike to Bowmont Park on hiking trails in about 5 hours.